kjellm/xml_signature/README.md

 A (partial) Ruby implementation of the XML Signature standard.

 So far it can only be used to verify signed xml documents.
-That is, it can not be used to sign XML documents.

 Install